Dasylirion Zuccarini 1838

 Named: after an 18th Century French botanist, Nolin.

-There are 25 species included within the genus Nolina, mainly distributed from California to Texas and into Mexico, where the majority of species are found.
+There are 25 species of succulent plants included within the genus Nolina, mainly distributed from California to Texas and into Mexico, where the majority of species are found.
 Rosettes of different species may be stemless or on tall woody trunks.
 Tiny serrations on the leaf edges make them feel rough to the touch.
 The decorative inflorescence bears thousands of tiny cream-coloured flowers.

 Nolina bigelovii S. Watson 1879 (Desert Nolina)